Xuth/tp4000_dmm/readme.md

 It looks like the DMM chipset that implements this protocol is the Fortune Semiconductor FS9721_LP3.

-Based on other sources, it looks like the following meters use this protocol (I've tested none of them):
+Based on other sources, it looks like the following other meters use this protocol (I've tested none of them):

     * HoldPeak DMM HP-90EPC
     * Digitek DT4000ZC